ArbitrumFoundation/governance/docs/security-council-mgmt.md

 If there are less than 6 eligible nominees, then the Foundation will consult with outgoing members of the cohort on whether they will continue in this role for another 12 months.
 Members of the existing cohort may be selected at random to fill the remaining seats.
 To fill an empty seat, the Foundation calls `includeNominee`

-The Governor smart contract enforces the 2 week time period and the Foundation must exclude/include nominees by this deadline.
+The Governor smart contract enforces that at least a 2 week time period be provided to the Foundation to exclude/include nominees by this deadline.
+If 6 nominees are not selected by this deadline this phase will extend until 6 are included.

 Once the compliance check has completed, anyone can call the `execute` function on the `SecurityCouncilNomineeElectionGovernor` to proceed to the member election stage.